Community gardens

 Street trees

-Information from Sheffield City Council about managing and looking after street trees can be found here.
-Sheffield also have several volunteer Street Tree Wardens across the city who champion street trees in their local ‘patch’.
+Sheffield Information from Sheffield City Council about managing and looking after street trees can be found here.
+Sheffield also have volunteer Street Tree Wardens across the city who champion street trees in their local ‘patch’.
 They are the eyes and ears on the ground that help the council monitor the health of existing street trees.
-Street Tree Wardens can get involved in supporting the planting and care of new young trees, influencing the location where new street trees might be planted, and species selection.
+Street Tree Wardens can support the planting and care of new young trees, influence the location where new street trees might be planted, and help select species.
 Volunteers are asked to commit to a minimum of 30 hours per year to the role.

 Helping declining species